JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 Other auxiliary methods provided by MLJBase for handling tabular data
-are: `selectrows`, `selectcols`, `select` and `schema` (for extracting the size, names and eltypes of a table).
+are: `selectrows`, `selectcols`, `select` and `schema` (for extracting the size, names and eltypes of a table's columns).
 See [Convenience methods](@ref) below for details.

 ##### Important convention

-It is to be understood that the columns of the table `X` correspond to features and the rows to records so that a linear regression model would be written $y = X\beta$ where $\beta$ is the vector of coefficients.
+It is to be understood that the columns of the table `X` correspond to features and the rows to observations.
+So, for example, the predict method for a linear regression model might look like `predict(model, w, Xnew) = MLJBase.matrix(Xnew)*w`, where `w` is the vector of learned coefficients.

 #### The fit method